al0vya/gpu-mwdg2/README.md

 5. Write the stage file (`conical-island.stage`, content shown below)
 6. Generate the raster files (`conical-island.dem`, `conical-island.start`, `conical-island.start.Qx`) by running `python raster.py` in a command prompt
 7. Run `..\gpu-mwdg2.exe conical-island.par`in a command prompt to start running the simulation

+(Alternatively, open a command prompt at `gpu-mwdg2\cases\conical-island` and run `python simulate.py`.
+This will preprocess all the necessary input files, run several simulations and postprocess the results. `simulate.py` scripts are available for a few test cases in the `gpu-mwdg2\cases` folder.)

 Doing steps 1 to 6 will give the following folder tree: